matthewmueller/internal/Readme.md

 - Good documentation
 - Provides type definitions

-At it's best, this repository simply pulls in other modules I've curated over the years.
+At it's best, this repository simply pulls in other modules.
 Occassionally there may be some freshly brewed code.

 ## Usage